omeps/glug/README.md

 what types of logs you're getting and how many.
 Is this useful?
 Maybe.
 Is it cool?
 Maybe.
 # How to use
+This is the repo for a crate on crates.io.
 Read the documentation or the examples.